raspberrypilearning/turtle-tracker/en/step_1.md

 ### What you will make

 Click on the green flag and then click on each turtle to see the locations it visited over a few days.
-You can also click on the button to switch between a Scratch coordinates grid and a map of Poilão island.
+You can also click on the 'grid/map button' in the top left corner to switch between a Scratch coordinates grid and a map of Poilão island.

 --- no-print ---
 <div class="scratch-preview">